State of Washington Classified Job Specification

 Interprets and applies knowledge of laws, regulations, rules, policies and procedures in the resolution of inquiries, complaints and problems;

-Provides guidance and information to the public regarding driver and/or vehicle licenses, titles, registrations, tags, waivers, permits and fees;
+Provides guidance and information to the public regarding driver licenses or vehicle registrations, tabs, waivers, special permits and fees;

-Closely observes applicants in order to assess their physical and mental condition; operates visual screening equipment to determine if an applicant is visually impaired; tests for visual acuity, field of vision, phoria and fusion;
+Closely observes applicants to assess their physical and mental condition; operates visual screening equipment to determine an applicant’s vision;

-Reviews applications for completeness and accuracy; evaluates documentation; determines eligibility and identifies fraudulent documents;
+Reviews and evaluates applications for completeness and accuracy; evaluates documentation; determines eligibility and identifies fraudulent documents;

-Uses computer to create, retrieve, review, change or update driver and/or vehicle licensing and titling information;
+Uses computer and agency programs to create, retrieve, review, change and update driver licensing and vehicle registration information and records;

-Operates and maintains office equipment to include computers, automated testing machines, printers, scantron, copiers, fax and camera equipment;
+Operates and maintains office equipment to include computers, automated testing machines, printers, scanner, copiers, fax and camera equipment;

-Receives and accounts for starting cash and fees; audits cash drawers against daily transmittals; prepares and maintains files, records and transmittals of fee collections, deposits, check registers, correspondence and the physical inventory of accountable items; prepares reoccurring reports; maintains office security; reviews and files updates to the examiner manual;
+Receives and accounts for starting cash and fees; process credit card payments; prepares and maintains files, records and transmittals of fee collections, deposits, check registers, correspondence and validates the physical inventory of accountable items; maintains office security;

 Performs other work as required.